Meet the Team Behind the Washington Early American Seminar

 Burke Chair of American Cultural and Intellectual History and Associate Professor at the University of Maryland – College Park

 Holly Brewer is a specialist in early American history and the early British empire.
 Her work situates the origins and impact of political ideas in laws and practical policies across England and its American empire.
 Her first book, By Birth or Consent: Children, Law, and the Anglo-American Revolution in Authority traced the origin and impact of “democratical” ideas across the empire by examining debates about who can consent in theory and legal practice.
-She has one numerous fellowships and book and article prices, including the Biennial Book Prize of the Order of the Coif , the J. Willard Hurst Prize, the Cromwell Prize, the Clifford Prize, the Douglass Adair Memorial Award.
-She is currently finishing a book that situates the origins of American slavery in the ideas and legal practices associated with the divine rights of kings, tentatively entitled Inheritable Blood: Slavery & Sovereignty in Early America and the British Empire, for which she was awarded fellowships from the NEH, NHC in 2009, the Patrick Henry Fellowship from the Starr Center in 2012, and a Guggenheim Fellowship in 2014.
+She has won numerous fellowships and book and article prices, including the Biennial Book Prize of the Order of the Coif , the J. Willard Hurst Prize, the Cromwell Prize, the Clifford Prize, the Douglass Adair Memorial Award.
+She is currently finishing a book that situates the origins of American slavery in the ideas and legal practices associated with the divine rights of kings, tentatively entitled The King’s Slaves: Creating America’s Plantation System, forthcoming from Princeton University Press, for which she was awarded fellowships from the National Endowment for Humanities and the National Humanities Center in 2009, the Starr Center in 2012, and a Guggenheim Fellowship in 2014.
+Articles that provide a foretaste of that book include “Slavery, Sovereignty & Inheritable Blood” (AHR, 2017) and “Creating a Common Law of Slavery for England & its New World Empire” (LHR, 2021).
+She has written or contributed to many amicus briefs for cases before the Supreme Court.
+In 2024, she was the main author for an historians’ amicus brief in Trump v.
+United States , the case on presidential immunity.
+She teaches courses in American history, Atlantic World, and legal history.

 Clare Lyons